jbnerd/jbnerd.github.io/_pages/Miscellaneous.md

 <p>ARCD stands for Academic Registration and Counselling Division of BITS Pilani.
 As a volunteer I helped and guided a large number of freshers to register themselves into their appropriate courses.
 There were over 900 freshers turning up seeking for help.</p>

-## Core Campaigner
-<small>Apr 2016 - Aug 2016</small>

-<p><a href="https://in.linkedin.com/in/manasluthra">Manas Luthra</a> is the winning candidate for the post of General Secretary of BITS Pilani in Student Union Elections 2016-17.
-We reached out to more than 3000 students of BITS Pilani to introduce them to the manifesto and the candidate.
-This opportunity helped me improve my communications skills and teamwork.
-Lead by a great leader and with the support of an enthusiastic and hard-working team, we won the elections with a substantial margin.</p>
-<br><br>

 # Speed Typing

 <p>Recorded highest at 68 Words per Minute at <a href = "https://www.keyhero.com/">keyhero</a>.</p><br>